-6.5 Earthing and bonding
+7.5 Earthing and bonding

 [ITU-T K.21] assumes that the earthing and bonding of the building and the home network devices are as recommended in [ITU-T K.66].
-If for some reason, regulatory or otherwise, the telecommunications and power networks cannot share a common earth, special requirements may be needed and these are also addressed in [ITU-T K.66].
+If for some reason, regulatory or otherwise, the telecommunication and power networks cannot share a common earth, special requirements may be needed and these are also addressed in [ITU-T K.66].
+The earthing method used will have an impact on the overvoltage resistibility requirements and safety requirements.
+Consideration of the earthing method is presented in clause 6.4 in [ITU-T K.85].

-6.6 Specific immunity requirements
+7.6 Specific immunity requirements

-In telecommunication networks, analogue networks such as PSTN are increasingly replaced by digital networks, such as IP-based networks, or next generation networks (NGNs).
+In telecommunication networks, analogue networks such as PSTN are increasingly being replaced by digital networks, such as IP-based networks, or next generation networks (NGNs).
 These new networks have the ability to provide broadband services with low cost and flexible operation.
 Therefore, new types of services, such as IPTV, video multi-cast, high quality voice over IP, etc., will be provided in these networks.
 Moreover, in some cases, leased line services will also be provided.
 These services require high reliability and high quality.
-That is, these services cannot tolerate functional failure, such as delay of the data, occurrence of bit error, loss of established connection, and so on.
+That is, these services cannot tolerate functional failure, such as delay of the data, occurrence of bit error, loss of established connection, etc.